-Ballots will be mailed any time between the 15th and 25th days before an election.
-This election, we will mail all ballots between the 12th and 16th of March.
+Ballots will be mailed any time between the 22nd and 15th days before an election.
+This election, we will mail all ballots between the 14th and 21st of March.

 I will be out of town when ballots are mailed.
 How do I get a ballot?

-Mail-in ballots are available before the election.
-You may request mail-in ballot from your county election official either in person, by mail, or by fax.
+Absentee ballots are available before the election.
+You may request an absentee ballot from your county election official either in person, by mail, or by fax.
 You will need to include your name, residence address and, if different, your mailing address.

 When do ballots have to be returned?